Rashid Karami: Career

 Following his graduation, Karami practiced law in Cairo for three years.
 On his return to Lebanon, he established a legal practice in Tripoli.
 He was first elected to the National Assembly in 1951 to fill a vacancy caused by the death of his father.
 He retained this seat until his death in 1987.
 One month after being elected he was appointed minister of justice in the government led by Prime Minister Hussein Al Oweini.
 In 1953, he was also appointed minister of the economy and social affairs in Abdallah El-Yafi's government.

 From 1955 to 1987 Karami held office eight times as prime minister, under every president.
 These terms were from 1955 to 1956, 1958 to 1960, 1961 to 1964, 1965 to 1966, 1966 to 1968, 1969 to 1970, 1975 to 1976, and from 1984 until his death.
 Karami was thirty-four years old when he first became prime minister in 1955.
 He was the minister of finance from 1958 to 1960, 1961 to 1964, 1965 to 1966, 1966 to 1968, 1969 to 1970 and 1975 to 1976.
 He was the minister of defense from 1958 to 1960, 1965, 1975 to 1976.
 He also served as minister of foreign affairs several times.

-He had a stormy relationship with Lebanon's presidents, who appointed him because of his political connections, despite substantial political differences.
+Karami had stormy relationships with Lebanon's presidents, who appointed him because of his political connections despite substantial political differences.
 He was popularly known as a man for all crises because of a penchant of Lebanon's presidents to turn to him in times of major national strife or political upheaval.

 Personality

-What made the lawyer from the northern port city of Tripoli so often the man of the hour was a talent for leading the opposition without burning his bridges with the Lebanese president.

-Mr. Karami enjoyed political prominence, and an unparalleled popularity.
-Unlike Nabih Berri of the Shiite Muslims and Walid Jumblat, the Druze leader, he had no militia.
-While his public statements were often in the florid style common among Arab politicians, he was a skillful practitioner of the intricacies of Lebanese politics.
-He repeatedly strove to remain as leader of the Government until he decided it was useless to carry on amid the turmoil and violence of Lebanese politics.

-While he was fluent in French and had a good command of English, he was always accompanied by an interpreter in interviews with foreign correspondents, because he insisted on speaking Arabic.
-He was celebrated for being a Statesman with courtly manners, soft-spokenness and taste in clothes.
-He [...] was often described in the Lebanese press as al effendi - the gentleman.
+Karami was celebrated for being a statesman with courtly manners, soft-spokenness and taste in clothes.
+Hewas often described in the Lebanese press as "al effendi - the gentleman."
+Karami was frequently able to lead the opposition without burning his bridges with the Lebanese presidents.citation needed] Unlike Nabih Berri of the Shiite Muslims and Walid Jumblat, the Druze leader, he had no militia.
+His public statements were often in the florid style common among Arab politicians and he was a skillful navigator of the intricacies of Lebanese politics.
+While he was fluent in French and had a good command of English, he was always accompanied by an interpreter in interviews with foreign correspondents because he insisted on speaking Arabic.